maxfierke/mstrap/README.md

 * `~/.mstrap/profile.yml` defines what will be setup by `mstrap`.
 Here you'll define projects and packages that will be automatically installed and setup by `mstrap`.

+In the future, these will become [HCL](https://github.com/hashicorp/hcl) configuration files.

 ### `config.yml`